JasonLiu1229/University-Vault/DS/Session/Session 5.md

 	- Reliable messaging over lightweight bus (Kafka, RabbitMQ, ZeroMQ, …)
 ## Decentralized governance
 - Each service picks the right technology
+	- In a decentralized approach, each microservice can choose the most suitable technology stack (programming languages, frameworks, databases) that best fits its specific needs.
+This flexibility allows for optimizing performance, scalability, and development speed.
 - Service contracts define the interfaces
+	- Microservices communicate with each other through well-defined interfaces, known as service contracts.
+These contracts ensure that the services can interact seamlessly, even if they are built with different technologies.
 - Allows for different conceptual models, even of the same entity
 	- e.g. “customer” is different for sales than it is for support department
 - Polyglot persistence
+	- This means using different types of databases for different services based on their specific needs.
+For instance, some services might use relational databases, others might use NoSQL databases, and others might use in-memory databases.
 - Transaction-less so cope with eventual consistency
+	- Unlike monolithic systems that rely on ACID transactions for consistency, microservices often use eventual consistency.
+This means updates propagate over time, and the system will become consistent eventually, rather than immediately.
+This approach suits the distributed nature of microservices, enhancing performance and availability.
 ![[Pasted image 20240401170546.png]]
 ## Organized around business capabilities
 ![[Pasted image 20240401170706.png]]